dbasu-umass/clptheory/README.md

     model (uniform wage rates across industries + not taking account of unproductive industries) with the Standard Interpretation;

-2.  `ppnewint1`: a function to estimate a basic circulating capital model (uniform wage rates across industries + not taking account of unproductive industries) with the New Interpretation;
+2.  `ppstdint2`: a function to estimate a circulating capital model (uniform wage rates across industries + takes account of unproductive industries) with the Standard Interpretation;

 3.  `ppstdint3`: a function to estimate a basic capital stock model (uniform wage rates across industries + not taking account of unproductive industries) with the Standard Interpretation;

-4.  `ppnewint5`: a function to estimate a basic capital stock model (uniform wage rates across industries + not taking account of unproductive industries) with the New Interpretation;
+4.  `ppnewint1`: a function to estimate a basic circulating capital model (uniform wage rates across industries + not taking account of unproductive industries) with the New Interpretation;

 5.  `ppnewint2`: a function to estimate a circulating capital model (allows differential wage rates across industries + not taking account of unproductive industries) with the New Interpretation;

+6.  `ppnewint3`: a function to estimate a circulating capital model (uniform wage rates across industries + takes account of unproductive industries) with the New Interpretation;

+7.  `ppnewint4`: a function to estimate a circulating capital model (allows differential wage rates across industries + takes account of unproductive industries) with the New Interpretation;

+8.  `ppnewint5`: a function to estimate a basic capital stock model (uniform wage rates across industries + not taking account of unproductive industries) with the New Interpretation;

-6.  `nregtestrel`: a function that computes various non-regression-based measures of deviation between the vector of *relative* prices of production and the vector of *relative* labor values;
+9.  `nregtestrel`: a function that computes various non-regression-based measures of deviation between the vector of *relative* prices of production and the vector of *relative* labor values;

-7.  `regtestrel`: a function that computes various regression-based measures of deviation between the vector of *relative* prices of production and the vector of *relative* labor values;
+10. `regtestrel`: a function that computes various regression-based measures of deviation between the vector of *relative* prices of production and the vector of *relative* labor values;

-8.  `ppnewint3`: a function to estimate a circulating capital model (uniform wage rates across industries + takes account of unproductive industries) with the New Interpretation;

-9.  `ppnewint4`: a function to estimate a circulating capital model (allows differential wage rates across industries + takes account of unproductive industries) with the New Interpretation;

 ## Examples